veerasagar/optimum-racing/Docs/Base papers/literature_survey.md

 Developing a more comprehensive system that includes external factors for more realistic predictions.
 Utilizing the model for player performance assessment and training.

+## Paper 10

+## Title: Evolutionary F1 Race Strategy

+- **cite:** Andrea Bonomi, Evelyn Turri, and Giovanni Iacca.
+2023.
+Evolutionary F1 Race Strategy.
+In Proceedings of the Companion Conference on Genetic and Evolutionary Computation (GECCO '23 Companion).
+Association for Computing Machinery, New York, NY, USA, 1925–1932. <https://doi.org/10.1145/3583133.3596349>
+- **Year:** 2023
+- **Summary:** This paper proposes a custom Genetic Algorithm (GA) to optimize Formula 1 race strategies.
+The GA considers various factors affecting race performance, including tire choice, pit stops, fuel weight, and tire wear.
+It simulates multiple race strategies and provides valuable insights for informed strategic decisions.
+- **Key Points:**
+  - Individual Representation: Each race strategy is represented as an individual with a genotype containing tire compound, fuel load, and pit stop information.
+  - Fitness Function: The fitness value is the total race time, calculated by summing time losses due to tire compound, tire wear, fuel weight, pit stops, and weather conditions.
+  - Selection and Replacement: The selection process uses a dynamic penalty function to prioritize strategies that are close to optimal, even if they violate constraints slightly.
+Elitism is used to preserve the best individuals from the previous generation.
+  - Crossover: The crossover operation exchanges the initial fuel load between two strategies.
+  - Mutation: Four types of mutations are implemented: tire compound change, pit stop removal, pit stop addition, and fuel load adjustment.
+- **Conclusion:** The proposed GA demonstrates the effectiveness of Evolutionary Computation in optimizing F1 race strategies.
+Its speed and adaptability make it a valuable tool for real-time strategy analysis and decision-making.

 ## Paper 11